 What is the secret to success on YouTube?
-On this episode of TubeTalk, we’ll discuss the five principles with our very special guest Scott Simson.
+On this episode of TubeTalk, the YouTuber podcast, we’ll discuss the five principles with our very special guest Scott Simson.
 Scott practices what he preaches and has used the five principles process to drive 300,000 subscribers, and 100 million organic views across his YouTube channels in just 18 months.
 If you want to know what these principles are and how you can apply this formula to your own channel click on the podcast link above.

 The Five Principles of Success on YouTube